Meet the cast of Midsomer Murders series 20

 Who’s DCI John Barnaby?
 The youthful cousin of DCI Tom Barnaby, Midsomer’s authentic star.
 As soon as Tom retired, John was transferred from Brighton Prison Investigation Division (CID) to Causton CID to step into the position.
 Regardless of the native homicide fee, John Barnaby lives a cushty life in Midsomer along with his spouse Sarah, their canine Paddy, and younger daughter.

 What else has Neil Dudgeon been in?
-Earlier than he changed Midsomer Murders star John Nettles within the lead position in 2011, Neil Dudgeon performed Jim Riley within the TV collection Lifetime of Riley, and in addition appeared in The Nativity, Silent Witness, Most Evil, Roman’s Empire, Son of Rambow, and Messiah: The Harrowing.
-One little identified truth: Dudgeon was the taxi driver in Bridget Jones: The Fringe of Purpose who took Bridget (Renée Zellweger) to fulfill Mark Darcy (Colin Firth) close to the top of the movie.
+Earlier than he changed Midsomer Murders star John Nettles within the lead position in 2011, Neil Dudgeon performed Jim Riley within the TV collection Lifetime of Riley, and likewise appeared in The Nativity, Silent Witness, Most Evil, Roman’s Empire, Son of Rambow, and Messiah: The Harrowing.
+One little identified reality: Dudgeon was the taxi driver in Bridget Jones: The Fringe of Motive who took Bridget (Renée Zellweger) to fulfill Mark Darcy (Colin Firth) close to the tip of the movie.

 Nick Hendrix performs DS Jamie Winter